mangelin/uvloop/README.md

 **Usage**

-uvloop images ca be usefull if you are develop your application with uvloop and you want to test in a clean environment.
+uvloop images ca be usefull if you are developing your application with uvloop and you want to test in a clean environment.
 Start docker container with the following command:
 ```
 docker run -d --name uvloop -v your_code_path:docker_path anglnx/uvloop python path_to_your_uvloop_app.py
 ```